emiperez/repeson/README.md

   <version>${yasson.version}</version>
 </dependency>
 ```
-### 2. Configuring the Transport
+### 3. Configuring the Transport
-1. Currently only HTTP Transport has been developed.
+1. Currently only HTTP/HTTPS Transport has been developed.
 1. Create a new [HttpClient](https://openjdk.java.net/groups/net/httpclient/intro.html) and Configure it with any HTTP related properties (Authentication, Proxy, Cookie Handler, SSL and so on)
 1. Build a new `HttpTransport` and inject the `HttpClient` to it
 ```java
 Transport transport = HttpTransport.builder(httpClient).uri(uri).contentType(contentType).build();
 ```
-### 3. Building the JsonRpcClient
+### 4. Building the JsonRpcClient
 ```java
 JsonRpcClient jsonRpcClient = JsonRpcClient.builder()
 					.transport(transport)